27 May 2022

 Stigma is a powerful force.
 Men in particular feel pressure on all fronts to keep quiet about their mental health:

-• Cultural pressure: some communities or societies stigmatise talking about mental health or seeking professional support.
+• Cultural pressure: some communities or societies stigmatize talking about mental health or seeking professional support.

 • Professional pressure: while many workplaces have made great strides in supporting mental health care, historically opening up about depression or anxiety in the workplace could cost a person their job.

-• Personal pressure: all that cultural and professional stigma gets internalised , convincing us that there is something deeply ‘wrong’ inside.
+• Personal pressure: all that cultural and professional stigma gets internalized, convincing us that there is something deeply ‘wrong’ inside.

 Combine all that stigma with outdated ideas of what it means to be a man, and the barriers to opening up about mental health are formidable.